Opposition to delay SG rise

 The super industry has echoed Labor’s concerns, saying Australians saving for their retirement will suffer as a result of delays.

-One comment on “Opposition to delay SG rise”
+One response to “Opposition to delay SG rise”

 You can never trust this side when it comes to superannuation.
 They just don’t understand it.